Oscar J. Corral: Radio Marti investigation

-In 2007, Corral was named by Miami New Times as “Best Commie Agent”, an ironic allusion to the extensive slander and libel that befell Corral following his investigations of how the U.S. government was misspending hundreds of millions of taxpayer dollars to promote democracy in Cuba.
-It reads: “That damn Oscar Corral.
-First he writes a story informing Miami residents that ten South Florida journalists are on the payrolls of U.S. propaganda vehicles Radio and TV Martí.
-Then he has the nerve to tell us that none of the $55.5 million in taxpayer money intended to fund Cuban dissidents has reached the island in cash.
-Instead the bulk was spent in Miami and Washington, or on exorbitant bills to ship goods to the island.
-And then he reports that most of that local spending was done without oversight or competitive bidding, and that the goods purchased for anti-Castro activists to foster democracy included Nintendo Game Boys, a chainsaw, Sony PlayStations, cashmere sweaters, a mountain bike, Godiva chocolates, and crabmeat.
-He may have been leaking fecal matter and stuffed with tubes, but there was only one man behind this, and he wears an Adidas track jacket and has a beard.
-Thank God for the freelance columnist at El Nuevo Herald, Nicolas Perez Diaz-Arguelles, who finally put two and two together and took the leap of faith to insinuate what was on all of our minds: Oscar Corral is a Cuban spy.
-The writer's editor may have cried "blood libel," but when it comes down to it, newspapers are irrelevant to a democracy.
-Eating truffles while playing Grand Theft Auto, That's a slap in Castro's face.”
+In the days following the controversy, Corral received multiple death threats on himself and his family.
+The Miami Herald reportedly moved Corral and his family into a secure location with 24-hour security for two months.

-Corral remained silent during most of the controversy, and focused instead on completing the multi-part investigative series.
+Corral remained silent during most of the controversy, and focused instead on completing a multi-part investigative series.
 Eventually, he granted an interview to fellow Miami journalist Rebecca Wakefield, a former New Times writer who was working for the SunPost.
 The article, titled "I Am Not A Communist", explains: "Oscar Corral dreamed of one day being hired by the Miami Herald.
 He never imagined it would come with an existential crisis."
 Instead of lashing out at critics, Corral struck a humble tone, saying that his deep community roots in Miami made him sensitive to the Cuban exile community's passionate outlook on Cuba.
 "Corral, 32, is soft-spoken, thoughtful and earnest to a fault.
 He still looks like a Catholic school boy and has an almost ecclesiastical approach to journalism," Wakefield wrote.
 In the interview, Corral revealed that The Miami Herald had moved him and his family out of his house as a precaution following a series of death threats.

 Corral left the Miami Herald in 2008 to launch a multimedia production company.
-His first major project was the Wolfe documentary, Tom Wolfe Gets Back to Blood.
-He is now working on a documentary about the role immigrants have played in Miami.